Alan Cobham: Early life

-As a child he attended Wilson's School, which was then in Camberwell, London.
+Cobham was born at 78 Denman Road, in Camberwell, London.
+As a child he attended Wilson's School, which was then stood in Camberwell.
 The school was relocated to the former site of Croydon Airport in 1975.

-After National Service and a short career at the Bar, Michael Cobham followed him into the Flight Refuelling business, and for many years was in charge of it.

 Career

+Early Career and First World War

 Alan Cobham began work as a teenage commercial apprentice in the City of London.
 He enjoyed the outdoors, and after completing his apprenticeship spent a year working on his uncle's farm, hoping to make a career in estate management.
 After a brief return to London commercial work, in August 1914 he joined the British Army, and was directed to the Royal Army Veterinary Corps due to his farming experience.
 He served on the Western Front from 1914 to 1917.
 He dealt mainly with injured horses, and attained the rank of Staff Veterinary Sergeant.
 After transfer to the Royal Flying Corps and then the Royal Air Force, he became a Pilot Officer flying instructor.

+Test pilot and air tours

 After the war Cobham became a test pilot for the de Havilland aircraft company, and was the first pilot for the newly formed de Havilland Aeroplane Hire Service.
 In 1921 he made a 5,000-mile air tour of Europe, visiting 17 cities in three weeks.
 Between 16 November 1925 and 13 March 1926, he made a trip from London to Cape Town and return in his de Havilland DH.50, in which he had replaced the original Siddeley Puma engine with a more powerful, air-cooled Jaguar.
 On 30 June 1926, he set off on a flight from Britain (from the River Medway) to Australia, where 60,000 people swarmed across the grassy fields of Essendon Airport, Melbourne, when he landed his de Havilland DH.50 floatplane (it had been converted to a wheeled undercarriage earlier, at Darwin).
 During the flight to Australia, Cobham's engineer of the D.H.50 aircraft, Arthur B. Elliot, was shot and killed after they left Baghdad on 5 July 1926.
 The return flight was undertaken over the same route.
 Cobham was knighted the same year.

 Cover Sir Alan Cobham had attempted to fly to New York from the RMS Homeric.

 On 25 November 1926, Cobham attempted but failed to be the first person to deliver mail to New York City by air from the east, planning to fly mail from the White Star ocean liner RMS Homeric in a de Havilland DH.60 Moth floatplane when the ship was about 12 hours from New York harbour on a westbound crossing from Southampton.
 After the Moth was lowered from the ship, however, Cobham was unable to take off owing to rough water and had to be towed into port by the ship.
 The same year Cobham was awarded the gold medal by the Fédération Aéronautique Internationale.